vowywowy/homelab/README.md

 	- These config files shouldn't be distributed with this repo since they contain other info that should be unique to each environment.
 	- **On first run you must expose these containers' web interfaces and make the appropriate configuration before trying to access them through the reverse proxy.**
 - Make a `run.sh` that prompts for a Plex claim token, sets ADVERTISE_IP appropriately, and brings up the stack.
+- Jackett might not need to talk to qbittorrent, depending on use case.
+Additional networks can be added to achieve isolation.
 - Make a central reverse proxy option to proxy **all** traffic through Nginx.
 Currently only SMB and Plex non-web ports are not being proxied.
 SMB is easy to proxy and has been tested but Plex's non-web ports aren't as simple.